 Bishop Sanborn’s attempt to link Cardinal Newman with Baron von Hügel

-Having addressed the main points, and called for the video to be removed and restitution offered, this piece will address Bishop Sanborn’s innuendo about Newman being ‘very friendly’ with Baron Friedrich von Hügel.
+I have demonstrated the injustice of these accusations here, here and here.
+Having addressed the main points made in this video, and having called for its creators to remove it and retract its claims, this piece addresses Bishop Sanborn’s innuendo about Newman being “very friendly” with Baron Friedrich von Hügel.

-Baron Von Hügel
+Baron von Hügel

-Bishop Sanborn: ‘And he was very friendly with von Hügel, [disgusted face] who was a German (sic) living in England, who was an arch-modernist, the devil himself, practically, as regard to modernism.
+Bishop Sanborn: “And he was very friendly with von Hügel, [disgusted face] who was a German (sic) living in England, who was an arch-modernist, the devil himself, practically, as regard to modernism.

-‘And Newman always just stayed on this side of the demilitarised zone, so to speak, [Interviewer laughing] in order to avoid the accusation of modernism.
+“And Newman always just stayed on this side of the demilitarised zone, so to speak, [Interviewer laughing] in order to avoid the accusation of modernism.

-‘But his principles are modernist.
-That idea of conscience is precisely modernist.’
+“But his principles are modernist.
+That idea of conscience is precisely modernist.”

 As mentioned, I have already shown the falsity of the final statement – that Newman’s ideas of conscience were ‘precisely modernist’.
 His ideas were, in fact, the same as Bishop Sanborn’s.